-With the exception of non-public housing over income families, once each year, the PHA must offer families the choice between a flat rent and an income-based rent.
+With the exception of non-public housing over income families, once each year, MHA must offer families the choice between a flat rent and an income-based rent.
 The family may not be offered this choice more than once a year.
-The PHA must document that flat rents were offered to families under the methods used to determine flat rents for the PHA.
+MHA must document that flat rents were offered to families under the methods used to determine flat rents for MHA.